gomi42/ShapeConverter/README.md

 # ShapeConverter
 The ShapeConverter converts vector data into WPF/XAML shapes.
-The main intention is to convert icons and logos you get from your designer so that you can use the icon and logos as vector data in your WPF projects.
+The main intention is to convert icons and logos you get from your designer so that you can use the icons and logos as vector data in your WPF projects.

 ![intro](/Readme1.png)